 - 1 large spaghetti squash

 - Put your spaghetti squash on a baking sheet lined with parchment paper.
-Roast in the oven at 350 degrees for 45-60 minutes depending on the size of the squash.
+Roast in the oven for 45-60 minutes depending on the size of the squash.

 - Once squash is roasted, allow to cool for 20-30 minutes or until cool enough to handle.
-While cooling, make your pesto using this recipe.
+While squash is cooling, make your pesto.

 - Cut the squash in half lengthwise then scoop out the seeds with a spoon.

-- After seeds have been removed, use a fork to scrape out the flesh of the squash to create stringy strands of squash.
+- Use a fork to scrape out the flesh of the squash to create stringy strands of squash.
 Put squash in a large bowl and set aside.